 What do you Build a Multi Vendor Marketplace on?

-We have built the website on Shopify, having trialled Wordpress and their Dokan Multi-Vendor Marketplace App to no avail.
-The Marketplace has been built using Webkul Multi Vendor App together with a number of other apps that lets us offer our vendors increased options with their products, such as personalisation and multi choice.
+We have built the website on Shopify, having trialed WordPress and their Dokan Multi-Vendor Marketplace App to no avail.
+The Marketplace has been built using Webkul Multi Vendor App together with a number of other apps that lets us offer our vendors increased options with their products, such as personalisation and multi-choice.

 If you are looking to build an online marketplace then please get in touch and we can help you or give you pointers in the right direction.